 Diversification of workforce in Portugal

 Portugal is home to more than 700,000 foreigners, a figure increasing year by year.
-The most common countries of origin are Brazil, the UK, Cape Verde, India and Italy.
+The most common countries of origin are Brazil, the UK, Cape Verde, India, and Italy.
 People moving to Portugal are often drawn by the quality of life.
-Portugal is especially popular among UK retirees, but plenty of expats come here for the employment opportunities the country offers.
+Portugal is especially popular among UK retirees, but plenty of expats come here for the country's employment opportunities.

-Studies show that diversification of the workplace is hugely beneficial to companies and employees alike.
-In recognition of this, many of Portugal’s largest companies are setting up diversity and inclusion programmes, ensuring that a wide variety of people is represented among employees.
+Studies show that workplace diversification is hugely beneficial to companies and employees alike.
+In recognition of this, many of Portugal’s largest companies are setting up diversity and inclusion programmes, ensuring that a wide variety of people are represented among employees.

 Safety in Portugal

 Portugal is generally a safe place to live.
-The crime rate is low and expats won’t have to worry about security issues beyond normal safety precautions.
+The crime rate is low, and you won’t have to worry about security issues beyond normal safety precautions.
 Best practices include locking doors, being aware of personal belongings in crowded areas and tourist hotspots (pickpocketing can be a problem in these areas), avoiding walking alone at night through isolated areas, and only using reputable taxi companies.

 Calendar initiatives in Portugal